9oo9oo/ontic-ortho-intern/README.md

+> ⚠️ **NDA Notice:**
+> The original 3D CAD model used for development is proprietary and has been omitted from this repository under a non-disclosure agreement.
+To run this code, you must supply your own 3D model in OBJ  format.

 ## Overview

 This application is an Android application designed to scan the physical model of the bone and compare them to its identical .obj file.